kelvgooding/kelvgooding/README.md

 * JavaScript
 * SQL

-Please check out my repositories to see some of my work.
-Alternatively, the use the links before to check out my Freelancing page, along with my web applications.
+Take a look at my Repositories check out my work.
+Alternatively, use the links before to take a look at my Freelancing page, Life.Live.Automate.

+Feel free to reach out to me, and drop me a message!

 ---

-**Websites**
+## **Websites**

 * [Live.Life.Automate!](https://livelifeautomate.co.uk/)

-**Projects**
+## **Projects**

 * [Our Secret Santa](https://www.oursecretsanta.co.uk/)